kpiris/bcbbr/README.md

 vault, all items should be fully imported; **HOWEVER**, the imported items will not be included into the folders they belonged to when they were exported.

+> [!WARNING]
+Something similar happens to archived organization items: when they are imported they do not remain archived, you will need to archive them again.

 ## Restore attachments script: